18 August 2021

 Potential Grey areas in the application of the standard

 Accounting estimates – Specific procedures concerning the use of complex modelling and detailed requirements to address situations where there is higher estimation uncertainty have not been included as they are not expected to be relevant for the types of accounting estimates in an audit of a typical LCE.
-While the presence of one complex characteristic exhibited by an entity does not necessarily exclude the use of ISA for LCE this is a tricky area which would lead to a judgement call for the auditor about whether it is still appropriate to continue performing the audit under the proposed standard.
-The auditor would need to determine if the complex matter or circumstance identified is not in the spirit of what standard intended to be allowed as an accounting estimate.
+While the presence of one complex characteristic exhibited by an entity does not necessarily exclude the use of ISA for LCE this is a tricky area that would lead to a judgement call for the auditor about whether it is still appropriate to continue performing the audit under the proposed standard.
+The auditor would need to determine if the complex matter or circumstance identified is not in the spirit of what standard is intended to be allowed as an accounting estimate.

 Service Organisations – The standard is designed for the typical nature and circumstances of an LCE.
 The prime example is with LCEs that have payroll processed by a service organisation.
 However, situations deemed more complex relating to the entity’s use of a service organisation have not been addressed within the proposed standard.
 For example, requirements relating to an auditor’s ability to rely on reports on the operating effectiveness of controls from the entity providing the services (e.g., ‘Type 1’ and ‘Type 2’ reports) are not included as it is anticipated that where transactions are less complex, the auditor would be able to obtain the necessary audit evidence without difficulty from records available including, if applicable, in relation to controls at the service organisation.